This Day In Music: March 14

 March 14, 1914 ~ Folk singer, songwriter Lee Hays, full name Lee Elhardt Hays, born in Little Rock, Arkansas, USA ~ Best known as member of pivotal folk group the Weavers.
 Wrote or co-wrote some of the band's best known including Wasn't That A Time, If I Had A Hammer, and Kisses Sweeter Than Wine.
 Previously also a member of its predecessor the Almanac Singers.
 Hays has also recorded a series of children's albums with the Baby Sitters ~ Hays passed away in 1981

 March 14, 1912 ~ Jazz, swing, big band, traditional pop bandleader Les Brown, full name Lester Raymond Brown, born in Reinerton, Pennsylvania, USA ~ Popular bandleader with a career spanning nearly seven decades from the late-1930s until shortly before his death.
 Known for bringing Doris Day to prominence with the 1945 recording of Sentimental Journey.
-Has also worked with Bob Hope, Tony Bennett, Connee Boswell, Frank Sinatra, Ella Fitzgerald, Nat King Cole, and others ~ Brown passed away in 2001
+Has also worked with Bob Hope, Tony Bennett, Connee Boswell, Frank Sinatra, Ella Fitzgerald, and Nat King Cole ~ Brown passed away in 2001

 March 14, 1911 ~ Jazz, pop accordionist, organist, singer Joe Mooney born in Paterson, New Jersey, USA ~ Went blind around 10 years of age.
 Recorded with his brother Dan Mooney in the late-1920s as the Sunshine Boys and the Melotone Boys.
 Played piano with Frank Dailey, and with Buddy Rogers in the late-1930s.
 Arranged for Paul Whiteman, Vincent Lopez, Larry Clinton, and for the Modernaires through the early-1940s.
 Started his own quartet in 1943.
 Sang with the Sauter-Finegan Orchestra in the 1950s ~ Mooney passed away in 1975